-This checklist (presented at the beginning of each resource section below in the form of a table listing the pertinent questions applicable to the resource and four columns of check boxes where the degree of impact is indicated) identifies physical, biological, social, and economic factors that might be affected by the proposed Project.
+This checklist (presented at the beginning of each resource section below in the form of a table listing the pertinent questions applicable to the resource and four columns of check boxes where the degree of impact is indicated) identifies physical, biological, social, and economic factors that might be affected by the Project.
 In many cases, background studies performed in connection with the Project indicate that there are no impacts to a particular resource.
 A "no impact" answer in the last column reflects this determination.
 The words "significant" and "significance" used throughout the checklist are related to CEQA impacts.
 The questions in this form are intended to encourage the thoughtful assessment of impacts and do not represent thresholds of significance.

 Project features, which may include both design elements of this Project and standardized measures (such as BMPs) that are applied to all or most Caltrans projects, and measures included in the Standard Plans and Specifications or as Standard Special Provisions, are considered to be integral to the Project and are considered prior to any significance determinations.
-A list of this Project's features and avoidance and minimization measures (AMMs) are in Appendix C.
+A list of this Project's Features, avoidance and minimization measures (AMMs) and mitigation measures are in Appendix C, Summary of Project Features, Avoidance, Minimization, and Mitigation Measures.